Fire (Bruce Springsteen song)

 "Fire" is a song written by Bruce Springsteen in 1977 which had its highest profile as a 1978 single release by the Pointer Sisters.
-The song was also released by Robert Gordon and Springsteen himself.
+The song was later released by Robert Gordon and Springsteen himself.

 Robert Gordon version

-The first released recording of "Fire" was by neo-rockabilly singer Robert Gordon who had met Springsteen through E Street Band bass player Garry Tallent.
+The song was first released by neo-rockabilly singer Robert Gordon, who had met Springsteen through E Street Band bass player Garry Tallent.
 They remained on friendly terms before Springsteen gave Gordon the song "Fire" after seeing a live gig by Gordon and Link Wray.
 According to Gordon, "it was a choice between 'Fire' and another new song but [Springsteen] decided to keep the other one for himself."
-Springsteen played piano on Gordon's recording of "Fire" which was released on Gordon's 1978 album Fresh Fish Special, recorded in December 1977 at Plaza Sound Studios in Manhattan with veteran rock 'n' roll producer Richard Gottehrer co-producing with Gordon.
+Springsteen played piano on Gordon's recording which was released on Gordon's 1978 album Fresh Fish Special.
+Recorded in December of 1977 at Plaza Sound Studios in Manhattan, veteran rock 'n' roll producer Richard Gottehrer co-produced with Gordon.

-Gordon's version received airplay on album-oriented rock radio stations and his version of "Fire" spent 14 weeks in the Record World 101-150 Singles chart rising as high as no. 106 in September 1978.
+Gordon's version received airplay on album-oriented rock radio stations, and his version of "Fire" spent 14 weeks in the Record World 101–150 Singles chart rising as high as no. 106 in September 1978.